 Embroidering With Hoops

 Hoops are made up of two rings with the fabric stretched in between them and tightened with a screw.
-Hoops are the most commonly used tools for stretching fabrics be it machine or hand embroidery.
+Hoops are the most commonly used tools for hand embroidery.
 One thing that is worthy of note is that embroidery done with hoop always produces the best results.

 When embroidering with hoops, a 4-inch hoop is recommended for small designs.
 Yet, it is more convenient if you have them in several sizes.
 Using different hoop sizes allows you a decent amount of space around your design to help achieve smooth embroidery.